-We’ve recently upgraded our system, not entirely for going off the electricity grid, but to produce three to four times more electricity than we use on almost all days.
-We are thus not entirely free of the grid – but have yet to draw from it.
+RV Books recently upgraded our system.
+This was not for leaving the electricity grid.
+It was to produce three to four times more electricity than we use on almost all days.
+We are thus not entirely free of the grid, but only rarely draw from it.
 At night, (or when overcast) we run from battery power.
-During each day we sell 15-30 kWh (at a current 20 cents per kWh).
+During each typical day we sell 15-40 kWh (at a current 20 cents per kWh).

 All-solar town (Frieburg – Germany).

 Going off the electricity grid appeals to many.
-An alternative is to retain it – but have the supplier pay you.
+An alternative is to retain it.
+But have the supplier mainly pay you.
 This article explains all.

 Going off the electricity grid – why do it?

-If already connected, going off the electricity grid makes no financial sense.
-Its cost soared in 2018, but due mainly to commercial greed.
+If connected, going off the electricity grid makes no financial sense.
+Grid electricity pricest soared in 2018.
+This was due mainly to commercial greed.
 That rise is unlikely to continue.
 Consumption is falling as appliances become increasingly more efficient.
-Apart from rare peaks, many countries have more generating capacity than needed.
-You can go off-grid – but a better way is to retain that grid connection and have the supplier pay you.
-We do that right now!
+Apart from rare peaks, many countries now have more generating capacity than needed.
+Rather than going off-grid, retain that grid connection and have the supplier pay you.
+RV Books has done since 2018.

 Going off the electricity grid – reliability

 A well designed and built solar system is ultra-reliable.
 We designed and self-built the system shown below in 2000.
-It is now 2019 – and still works much as when new.
+RV Books no longer owns that (Broome WA) property.
+It is now 2019, however, but it still works much as when new.